Pawnee, Illinois

 Pawnee is a village in Sangamon County, Illinois, United States.
 Its population was 2,739 at the 2010 census, and 2,651 at a 2018 estimate.
-It is part of the Springfield, Illinois Metropolitan Statistical Area.
+It is part of the Springfield, Illinois, Metropolitan Statistical Area.

 History

 The community is named after the Pawnee Tribe.

+On October 13, 1902, the Victor Mine exploded killing six workers.
+Press reports indicate an explosive charge ignited coal dust in the shaft.

+On August 6, 2023, a large and long-tracked EF2 tornado hit north of Pawnee, Illinois destroying houses and businesses.